-As a general rule no food or water will be provided at checkpoints; it all needs to be carried by the support crew or put in a drop bag.
+As a general rule no food or drink will be provided at checkpoints; it all needs to be provided by the runner and carried by the support crew or put in a drop bag.
+The exception to this is that water will be available at Balmaha, Rowardennan, Inversnaid and Beinglas, so please do not put water into your drop-bags for these places.